Ofgem regulations for business energy contracts

 - Consume less than 200,000 kWh of gas a year, or

 - Consume less than 55,000 kWh of electricity a year, or

-The new regulations will give you and your business more protection against rolling over onto a new contract when your current contract comes to an end.
-Here is a summary of how you may benefit from these new regulations:
+The good news is, Ofgem regulations give you and your business more protection against rolling over onto a new contract when your current contract comes to an end.

 - Before entering into a contract the supplier must now explain the key terms and conditions of the contract to the customer, and make it clear that the contract is binding

-This potentially means that key clauses may no longer be hidden in the small print of the contract.
-The supplier must now make the customer aware of key conditions that relate to the contract and that may influence whether the customer enters into the contract or not.
+This means key clauses may no longer be hidden in the small print of the contract, and suppliers must make you aware of any conditions relating to the contract and that may influence whether you enter into the contract or not.